MCUdude/MegaCoreX/megaavr/libraries/Comparator/README.md

 in_n::in0;    // Use positive input pin 0 (PD3) as input
 in_n::in1;    // Use positive input pin 1 (PD5) as input
 in_n::in2;    // Use positive input pin 2 (PD7) as input
-in_p::dacref; // Use DACREF as input
+in_n::dacref; // Use DACREF as input
 ```

 ##### Usage